-5.7.
+- 5.8.
 Our Travel and Expenses Policy encourages staff to travel on public transport wherever possible for work related business.
-During the fit out of Bridgeside House we replaced two car parking spaces with bicycle storage for up to twenty-two bikes, and a purpose built shower block to support sustainable transport options for staff.

-- 5.8.
-In 2020-21, following suggestions from cyclists, we took the opportunity to make improvements to the Bridgeside House shower block to further encourage staff to travel to work sustainably on our return to the office.
-This included installing a hair dryer, mirror and clothing hooks.
-In order to encourage bike travel, the SPSO also offer a bicycle and safety equipment loan, which has been met with great interest and moderate take-up. - 5.9.
-Due to the COVID-19 lockdown there has been no business travel, but these circumstances have greatly promoted the adoption and use of video conferencing for all meetings and conferences.
-This is a positive change of behaviour that will be conducive to reducing business travel in the future.
+During the fit out of Bridgeside House we replaced two car parking spaces with bicycle storage for up to twenty-two bikes, and a purpose built shower block to support sustainable transport options for staff. - 5.9.
+In order to encourage bike travel, the SPSO also offer a bicycle and safety equipment loan, which has been met with great interest and moderate take-up. - 5.10.
+In 2021-22 there has been no business travel due to the adoption and use of video conferencing for all meetings and conferences.
+This is a positive change of behaviour that will be conducive to continue reducing business travel in the future.
 To further support this, SPSO has also installed video conferencing facilities in Bridgeside House meeting rooms to allow staff and external stakeholders to access Bridgeside House meetings remotely, further reducing indirect travel emissions.